 There will absolutely be a next time for us.
 We saw that there’s a zip line course just outside of the park that we didn’t do, and camping in the fall would be excellent there.

-One suggestion I’ll make, and it’s a good one, when you’re planning your Turner Falls Park day trip, be sure to look over their website for the things to do and where to park.
+One suggestion I’ll make, and it’s a good one, when planning your Turner Falls Park day trip, be sure to look over their website for the things to do and where to park.
 This will save you a lot of time and stress.
 Also, buy your tickets online and reserve your parking spot because it can fill up.

 When you get a minute, check out Our Vacation to Vermejo Park Ranch New Mexico(Opens in a new browser tab)